 Lone working in transport, storage, agriculture, forestry and fishing

 Clearly, many lone workers in this category will also require personal protective equipment, so it’s vital to ensure that any lone worker safety device is compatible with such equipment.

-While fatalities and serious injuries have been trending down in recent years, there were still nearly 1,800 deaths on the road in that year, together with over 22,800 serious injuries.
-Factoring in a further 170,000 less serious injuries, it makes it all the more important for employers in the transportation sector to protect their lone workers.
+On a day-to-day basis, the UK’s road network is under great pressure.
+While fatalities and serious injuries have been trending down in recent years, there are still significant numbers of deaths and serious injuries on the roads each year.
 With features such as Safe Check and Worker Down, Safe Hub can safeguard lone workers out on the road.

 With the rise of internet retail businesses, there has been a corresponding increase in the number of people employed in logistics and supply chain roles in recent years.
 As the sector is dominated by small- and medium-sized enterprises, it follows that many employees in various roles in the sector will frequently work alone or remotely.

 What’s more, there are often awkward shift patterns that necessitate workers operating out-of-sight of, or at different times, from colleagues.
 For all these workers, Safe Hub can provide a valuable lifeline to emergency, proactive and reactive support.

 Locala is a leading Community Interest Company and selected Safe Hub to support staff who work alone or out of contact with line managers.
 The group’s 1,300 staff provide community-based health services in health centres, GP surgeries, schools and service users’ own homes.
 Locala provides a wide range of healthcare services, from health visiting to speech and language therapy, and from substance misuse teams and sexual health to community nursing and podiatry.
 Service users often have complex needs, are vulnerable, or are in challenging environments.